 Kathryn Evans is an artist from New Haven, CT where she co-owned a shop carrying works of local artists, while also working at The Yale University Art Gallery.

 She moved to Los Angeles for the sunshine and warmth - and ended up finding her dream job.
-Starting as a set painter for film, tv, and theme parks, she was eventually hired at Walt Disney Imagineering as a Color Specialist in the Model Shop.
+Starting as a set painter for film, tv, and theme parks, she was eventually hired at Walt Disney Imagineering as a Paint and Color Specialist in the Model Shop.
 During the pandemic she painted miniature sets for stop motion animation on Robot Chicken.
 Other fun projects included spiders and owls for a Harry Potter attraction in London, and a Halloween baking show with Martha Stewart and Snoop Dog.